 Demand planning and forecasting training is a major part of the Forecast Solutions offering.
 The aim is to provide courses and workshops that are practical and non-academic, but sufficiently detailed to impart a good understanding of the basic principles and the most important methods.

 Different approaches to sales forecasting are explored, including subjective methods, causal analysis and time series forecasting.
 Effective methods for dealing with the crucial matters of seasonality, promotions and new products are discussed.
 The two day course dips into supply planning, covering stock policy and some useful methods for setting safety stocks.

 Click here to read more about forecasting courses.

-In terms of forecasting software, we may be able to build a solution in Excel, or we can often recommend a suitable packaged solution.
-Some details are are given on our forecasting software page and a discussion or no-obligation demonstration can easily be arranged.
+In terms of forecasting software, we may be able to build a solution in Excel, or we can often recommend a suitable specialist solution.
+Some details are given on our forecasting software page and a discussion or no-obligation demonstration can easily be arranged.
 If you are interested in one of our recommended solutions we are happy to discuss the requirements with you and, subject to your approval, put you in direct contact with the relevant software developer.
-Or if the direction to take is not clear, we can help draw up a software requirement and assist in a software selection process.
-We can also help with forecasting in Excel.
+Alternatively, if the direction to take is not clear, we can help draw up a software requirement and assist in a software selection process.

 Causal Analysis including Pricing Models